RisenCrypto/RisenCrypto.github.io/_posts/2021-8-8-QuadraticSieve.md

 So $799 = 17 * 47$

-Obviously, with very large semiprimes, this method would take a lot of iterations to be practical.
+Obviously, with very large semiprimes, this method would take far too many iterations to be useful.

 **Kraitchik's Factorization**